 (2) One electronic version (MS Word or equivalent) of the application.

-Scholarship Application Deadline: The deadline for application is 1st December 2015.
+application Deadline: The deadline for application is 1st December 2015.